The Flash-X configuration

 Makefiles generated by setup

-each unit, which is “included” in the master Makefile
+each unit, which is “included” in the master Makefile.
+This is true

 even if the unit is not included in the application.
 These unit